5 things Donald Trump told Brits about Britain

 4. Prince Harry has been played.

 Trump told Farage, “I think Harry’s been used and been used terribly.
-I think it’s ruined his relationship with his family, and it hurts the Queen.”
-In a March interview, Oprah Winfrey asked the duke of Sussex if he would have “stepped back” from royal life on his own.
+I think it’s ruined his relationship with his family, and it hurts the queen.”
+In a March interview, Oprah Winfrey asked the Duke of Sussex if he would have “stepped back” from royal life on his own.
 The prince answered: “I would not have been able to.
 I myself was trapped as well.
-I didn’t see a way out … I was trapped but I didn’t know I was trapped.
-But the moment I met Meg and our world collided in the most amazing of ways …”
+I didn’t see a way out. . . .
+I was trapped but I didn’t know I was trapped.
+But the moment I met Meg and our world collided in the most amazing of ways . . ..”

-Trump said that he liked Johnson, but said he was “making a terrible mistake” by supporting wind energy.
+Trump said he liked Johnson, but said he was “making a terrible mistake” by supporting wind energy.
 As part of the prime minister’s plan to reduce carbon emissions, Johnson has said offshore wind farms will generate enough electricity to power every home in the U.K. within a decade.
 His government has pledged hundreds of millions in new funding to upgrade ports and factories for making more turbines.

 Trump worries about Johnson.
 “I’ve always gotten along with him” but “he’s gone a little bit on the more liberal side.”